oicr-gsi/shesmu/language.md

 - _expr_ `$` modifications... collector

 Takes the elements in a list and process them using the supplied modifications and then computes a result using  the collector.
+The modifications and collectors are described below.

 ### Terminals
 #### Date Literal